Economic Opportunities Program

 Luminant Power Track Program

-Luminant, a competitive power generation business and subsidiary of Energy Future Holdings Corp., partnered with Tyler Junior College (TJC) and the Tyler Economic Development Council to form Luminant Academy.
+Luminant, a competitive power generation business and subsidiary of Energy Future Holdings Corporation, partnered with Tyler Junior College (TJC) and the Tyler Economic Development Council to form Luminant Academy.
 Founded in 2006, Luminant Academy provides technical, lean manufacturing and leadership training for current and future Luminant employees.
+The Power Track program was developed as a means of replenishing the company's technical leadership at its power plants in Texas.
+The career development program provides an inside track to a career in the power plant industry.

 In 2008, Luminant constructed a two-story, 24,000-square foot training facility on TJC’s West Campus that includes classrooms, training labs, and high-fidelity boiler simulators that imitate the actual operation of Luminant power plants.
 Luminant invested $1.7 million in the Academy, which is staffed with 10 employees, as well as outside trainers and instructors.
 Luminant Academy trains nearly 300 students per year.